isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

         return
       }
 ```
-But we could, if we were change `alternate `'s argument a bit.
+But we could, if we were to change `alternate `'s argument a bit.

 Instead of processing an icon directly, we could process a closure that either returns one, or throws an error.

 ```swift
  ( () throws -> AppIcon )
 ```
-If get accessors could throw, that would be what their signatures would look like.
+If get accessors could throw, this would be what their signatures would look like.
 So I'll rename the parameter to "process _Get_ Icon".

+> rename to `processGetIcon`

 **Catie**
 Then, it's easy enough to create a _closure_ that returns `icon`, by switching from parentheses to braces…